 Company-car tax explained

 A company car is a valuable perk and choosing one can be very exciting.
-However, the potential tax implications are rather less appealing; choosing the wrong car can prove very expensive.
-With nearly one million motorists driving a company cars of all kinds, we explain how to choose the right one for your budget.
+However, the potential tax implications must be considered carefully; choosing the wrong car can be an expensive mistake.

 How does company-car tax work?

 HMRC sees the private use of a company car – even commuting – as a perk and refers to it as a Benefit-in-Kind (BiK).
 This essentially says that you’re receiving a financial benefit from your employer that isn’t part of your salary, so HMRC seeks to tax it separately (although it’s still deducted ‘at source’ from your monthly pay).

 The tax is calculated by multiplying the company car’s P11D value, which is the sum of its list price, cost of delivery, VAT and any optional extras (but doesn’t include road tax or first-year registration fees), with a BiK rate.
 Every car on sale theoretically falls into one of the BiK bands, as they’re based on CO2 emission levels.

 That calculation produces a figure that HMRC takes as the cash value of the ‘benefit in kind’ you are receiving from your employer, and you are taxed on that cash value according to your income tax band, be it 20%, 40% or 45% for the highest earners (income tax bands are different in Scotland, with a broader spread of rates from 19 to 41%.)

 BiK percentage bands were originally based on company-car values, so drivers of expensive models were taxed more.
 Nowadays, BiK rates are grouped in bands according to a company car’s CO2 emissions, so the lowest polluters pay less as part of government policy to encourage motorists into greener cars.